 My name is Andy Stevenson and i'm the person responsible for the mess that is Stooge Cycles.
 I do everything - designing and prototyping, working with my manufacturers in Taiwan, right down to taping the boxes for dispatch.
 Stooge was formed in the summer of 2014 with a single frameset, the MK1.
-Basically, this was my idea of the perfect rigid bike and was a response to nothing being available on the market at a price I was willing to pay.
+This was my idea of the perfect rigid bike and was a response to nothing being available on the market that got me excited enough to buy.
 I'd nearly been killed by a Trek Sawyer when it landed on my head, nearly been killed again when a Salsa Fargo I was riding failed to take a corner and sent me flying through the trees.
 So damn, it was time to design a hot bike that allowed me to rip the trails without fear of death by metal.
-My early years were spent riding and racing BMXs all around the country, digging trails in the Welsh countryside with friends, building ramps and jumping cars, riding my bike off the roof of the school.
+My early years were spent riding and racing BMXs all around the country, digging trails in the Welsh countryside with friends, building ramps and jumping over cars, and other such idiocy.
 I never grew out of this shit, just grew up a little, and now build bikes that would've blown me away back in those early days

 Future plans for Stooge include not taking any of this too seriously, working hard to not get bogged down in the latest trends and standards that regularly swamp the industry, promoting the beautiful simplicity of the 1 1/8th headset and the straight steerer, using colours to make bikes nicer, PLUS tyres, did I mention PLUS tyres?
 Skinny steel tubes.
 Radical rigid geometry.
 Always twin or triple top tubes.
 Simplicity.
 And the joy of life on a bike that beguiles and seduces.